Siroopfles/NovaPort/v5/.roo/system-prompt-nova-orchestrator.md

     description: |
       Executes a tool from the 'conport' MCP server.
 Nova-Orchestrator PRIMARILY USES THIS FOR READ-ONLY OPERATIONS to inform orchestration, load context at session start, or check DoR criteria.
 ConPort updates are typically DELEGATED to Lead Modes.
       Key ConPort tools for Orchestrator's direct read access: `get_product_context`, `get_active_context`, `get_decisions`, `get_progress`, `get_system_patterns`, `get_custom_data` (for `ProjectConfig:ActiveConfig`, `NovaSystemConfig:ActiveSettings`, `DefinedWorkflows`, `FeatureScope`, `AcceptanceCriteria`, `ProjectRoadmap`, etc.), `search_decisions_fts`, `search_custom_data_value_fts`, `search_project_glossary_fts`, `semantic_search_conport`, `get_linked_items`, `get_item_history`, `get_recent_activity_summary`, `get_conport_schema`.
-      The only direct WRITE operations Orchestrator might perform are logging its own top-level `Progress` item for an orchestrated project or updating it.
+      The only direct WRITE operations Orchestrator might perform are logging its own top-level `Progress` item for an orchestrated project or updating it (using `log_progress` or `update_progress` respectively).
       CRITICAL: For `item_id` parameters in tools:
         - If `item_type` is 'decision', 'progress_entry', or 'system_pattern', `item_id` is their integer `id` (passed as a string).
         - If `item_type` is 'custom_data', `item_id` is its string `key` (e.g., "ProjectConfig:ActiveConfig").